UniversalDependencies/UD_Nenets-Tundra/README.md

 # Introduction

-The treebank currently consists of 93 manually annotated sentences.
+The treebank currently consists of 93 manually annotated sentences (5.6758783 seconds of recorded speech).
 The data originates from a fieldwork session conducted in Moscow in 2017 with a native speaker of Tundra Nenets, representing the Yamal dialect.
 The session involved semi-spontaneous speech elicitation using visual stimulus-based tasks, based on a modified version of the [HCRC Map Task](https://groups.inf.ed.ac.uk/maptask/maptasknxt.html)

 The morphological and syntactic annotation of the original mSUD treebank was created manually.
 The conversion from mSUD to UD was designed and implemented by Bruno Guillaume.